Twenty-fourth Sunday in Ordinary Time

 Our God is a Love that is filled, overflowing – with no room for retribution or condemnation.

 Indeed, our God, like the Prodigal Father, is soft-hearted, an easy mark, a pushover for our sincere repentance, trust, and hope.
-Our God would bleed for us!
+Our God would bleed for us — just as Jesus did!

 This short but powerful scene from George Balanchine’s ballet, Prodigal Son, may inspire our prayer today.
 The father is steadfast, a monolith of strength and love.
 The son is broken, naked in his desperation.
 Let their magnetic reunion take you to God’s heart.
 Let God wrap you too in the mantle of Love for any hurt or emptiness that is within you.